-Cashback Earners and Lyoness both create their own currencies like Swagbucks.
+Cashback earners (NOTE: it looks like cashback earners have gone out of business!) and Lyoness both create their own currencies like Swagbucks.
 They also offer alternative ways of earning.
 I think overall this breadth of strategy takes away from the cashback emphasis.
 I’m sure there’s unique stores for both, but it’s more complex and typically pays out less from what I could see.
 For that reason I didn’t look much further into these sites.
 But feel free to go ahead yourself.

 I hope that was helpful and you have opportunity to get cashback in hand as a result.
 Please use my referral links if this is helpful for you and considering sharing this post.